MaherAhmad1/Lab3/README.md

 To be co-op ready at Tri-C you must still be currently enrolled, have at least 12 credit hours with two courses related to your field, lastly you need a 2.75 GPA and that is all.
 The benefits of achieving this are that you get a hands on learning experience through job assignments related to your field, with this real world experience you are able to build connections and a reputation to help you advance your career.

 ## Industry Associations / Student Organizations
+I did some reading on the gaming club that our westshore campus has.
+I found out that this club is a club made for gamers to come together and share thier love of games.
+Within this club there are tournaments, meetings, and fun teamplay events.
+Membership is important for this club because the more gamers you have the wider the variety gets, and the more ideas they have can become reality.
+The CCDC has a very simple mission to have a controlled and competitive enviornmeant for students to come together to try and build the best program with the best teamwork to move further on into the competition.